-Throughout his career, he has been awarded in national and international competitions, being the last of them, Juventudes Musicales de Madrid Scholarship award (2019), 1st prize at Mount Vernon Virtuosi Cello Competition (2020), 1st place at KPIMC (2020), 2nd prize at the “Gustav Mahler Prize Cello Competiton 2021”, 2nd prize at Park Na competition for violin and cello (2021).
+Throughout his career, he has been awarded in national and international competitions, among them the Juventudes Musicales de Madrid Scholarship award, 1st prize at Mount Vernon Virtuosi Cello Competition, 2nd prize at the “Gustav Mahler Prize Cello Competiton”, 2nd prize at Park Na competition for violin and cello.
+In July of 2024 he has been one of the three finalists of the “Prémio Internacional Suggia Casa da Musica” competition, held in Porto.

-Jorge plays a cello (2022) by Alexandre Beaussart, an instrument on loan from Strings For Talent and the King Baudouin Foundation.
+Jorge is currently playing on a cello crafted by Alexandre Beaussart (2022), an instrument on loan from Strings For Talent, a fund under the patronage of the King Baudouin Foundation.

 This cello was awarded the silver medal at the International Violin Making Competition of the Philharmonie de Paris.
 It is based on Antonio Stradivari’s Davidov of 1712.